publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIX/m__us_usc_t7_s2009dd–2.md

             (A) programs to assist Regional Boards in determining the challenges and opportunities that must be addressed to receive the greatest regional competitive advantage;

-            (B) support for best practices development by the regional investment boards;
+            (B) support for best practices development by the regional investment boards; and

-            (C) programs to support the development of appropriate governance and leadership skills in the region; and
+            (C) programs to support the development of appropriate governance and leadership skills in the region.

-            (D)

-             a review and evaluation of the performance of the Regional Boards (including progress in achieving benchmarks established in a regional investment strategy) in an annual report submitted to—

-                (i) the Committee on Agriculture of the House of Representatives; and

-                (ii) the Committee on Agriculture, Nutrition, and Forestry of the Senate.

     (c) __National Rural Investment Board__